parvathyv/breakable_toy/README.md

 # the5questiontrip
 A google maps based Rails application that is a way for users to share itineraries in the form of question and answer sets.

+# Rules
+* A user has to answer all five questions to complete the hunt and obtain an itinerary
+* A user can play a hunt only once in a session.
+User has to sign out to replay a hunt

 ![Home Page]('http://www.filedropper.com/homepage_2')

 # Third party tools